tokenika/eoside/docs/installing_EOSIDE.md

 ## Prerequisites

-EOSIDE only needs [EOSFactory](https://github.com/tokenika/eosfactory) with its dependencies, see the [installing instructions](https://eosfactory.io/build/html/tutorials/01.InstallingEOSFactory.html) for EOSFactory.
+EOSIDE only needs [EOSFactory](https://github.com/tokenika/eosfactory) v3.0.4 (or higher) with its dependencies, see the [installing instructions](https://eosfactory.io/build/html/tutorials/01.InstallingEOSFactory.html) for EOSFactory.

 ## Extension to VSCode